olmesm/docker-prac/README.md

     - Create a dockerfile
     - Tag an image

-    With your text editor create a new file called `Dockerfile`
+    With your text editor create a new file called `Dockerfile` in the same directory as your `index.html`

     ```yaml
     # Specify the image